-CBD For Holiday Stress
+CBD For Your Pet’s Holiday Stress

-By using a Full Spectrum Hemp Extract, we can help calm our pets naturally so they can enjoy the festivities as much as we do.
-Whether you’re zooming or (safely) gathering in person, we hope you have a wonderful holiday season!
+The holidays can be a stressful time for us and our pets — and this year is no exception!
+With some helpful at home tips, and with the help of CBD from a Full Spectrum Hemp Extract, we can help manage our pet’s holiday stress and anxiety naturally, so they can enjoy the festivities as much as we do.
+Whether you’re zooming or safely gathering in person this year, we hope you and your pets have a wonderful holiday season!

-TIP 2: Keep to your Routine
+Tip 1: Keep to Their Routine

-TIP 3: Introduce New People Slowly
+Tip 2: Introduce New People Slowly

-TIP 4: Supervise New Children Around Your Pet
+Tip 3: Supervise New Children Around Your Pet